louieyan/r4ds-exercise-solutions/datetimes.md

 There exist discrepancies.
 It looks like there are mistakes in the dates.
 These are flights in which the actual departure time is on the *next* day relative to the scheduled departure time.
-We forgot to account for this when creating the date-times.
-The code would have had to check if the departure time is less than the scheduled departure time.
-Alternatively, simply adding the delay time is more robust because it will automatically account for crossing into the next day.
+We forgot to account for this when creating the date-times using `make_datetime_100()` function in [16.2.2 From individual components](https://r4ds.had.co.nz/dates-and-times.html#from-individual-components).
+The code would have had to check if the departure time is less than the scheduled departure time plus departure delay (in minutes).
+Alternatively, simply adding the departure delay to the scheduled departure time is a more robust way to construct the departure time because it will automatically account for crossing into the next day.

 ### Exercise <span class="exercise-number">16.3.4.3</span> {.unnumbered .exercise}